Our knowledge of orthopaedics. Your best health.

 Shoulder Separation

-A shoulder separation is not truly an injury to the shoulder joint.
+A shoulder separation is not an injury to the shoulder's main ball-and-socket joint.
 The injury actually involves the acromioclavicular joint (also called the AC joint).
-The AC joint is where the collarbone (clavicle) meets the highest point of the shoulder blade (acromion).
+The AC joint is where the clavicle (collarbone) meets the highest point of the shoulder blade (acromion).

 Cause

-The most common cause for a separation of the AC joint is from a fall directly onto the shoulder.
+The most common cause of a separation of the AC joint is a fall directly onto the shoulder.
 The fall injures the ligaments that surround and stabilize the AC joint.

 Shoulder ligaments

 If the force is severe enough, the ligaments attaching to the underside of the clavicle are torn.
-This causes the separation of the collarbone and the shoulder blade.
-The shoulder blade (scapula) moves downward from the weight of the arm, creating a bump or bulge above the shoulder.
+These are called the coracoclavicular (CC) ligaments.
+This tearing causes the separation of the collarbone and the shoulder blade.
+The scapula (shoulder blade) moves downward from the weight of the arm, creating a bump or bulge above the shoulder.

 The injury can range from a mild sprain without a bump to a complete disruption with a very large bump.
 Good pain-free function often returns even with a very large bump.

-• A mild shoulder separation involves a sprain of the AC ligaments that does not move the collarbone and looks normal on X-rays.
+• Grade I: A mild shoulder separation involves a sprain of the AC ligaments that does not move the collarbone and looks normal on X-rays.

-• A more serious injury tears the AC ligaments and sprains or slightly tears the coracoclavicular (CC) ligament, putting the collarbone out of alignment to some extent with a smaller bump.
+• Grade II: A more serious injury tears the AC ligaments and sprains or slightly tears the CC ligament, putting the collarbone out of alignment to some extent with a smaller bump.

-• The most severe shoulder separation completely tears both the AC and CC ligaments and puts the AC joint noticeably out of position, with a larger bump.
+• Grade III: A more severe shoulder separation completely tears both the AC and CC ligaments and puts the AC joint noticeably out of position, with a larger bump.

 Grades of Shoulder Separation